 11.2.4.3 Fill the blow-by coolant system so that coolant is visible within 50 mm of the top of tank level indicator.

-22232
+11.2.4.2 Pressurize the coolant system to 70 kPa ± 10 kPa.

+11.2.4.3 Minimize air bubbles in the engine, valve cover, and blow-by coolant systems.

+11.2.5 Dynamometer load cell calibration—Calibrate the load cell in accordance with the specifications in Table 7 below.
+A Dyne Systems Traceable Weight Set DS-A266 is recommended.

+TABLE 7 Dynamometer Load Cell Calibration Reference